fbpx

 11 Pretty Awesome Things to Do in Fairbanks: Museum of the North

 For an additional fee, you can watch science movies in the auditorium.
-While they're interesting, when we were there the movies were pretty general and didn't deal specifically with Alaska.
+While they're interesting, the movies were pretty general when we were there and didn't deal specifically with Alaska.

 #4 Georgeson Botanical Garden

-The Georgeson Botanical Garden is actually a research facility within the University of Alaska.
+The Georgeson Botanical Garden is a research facility within the University of Alaska.
 It's also home to a diverse native and introduced plants blooming in summer under the Midnight sun.

 #5 Large Animal Research Station